Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsubsection{Static Bug Detection}

 Preliminary studies~\cite{LLM4SE1,LLM4SE2} show that LLMs can help identify potential quality issues in the given code under inspection.
-For example, fine-tuning LLMs on existing buggy/correct code or simply prompting LLMs has demonstrated promising effectiveness in identifying the bugs, vulnerabilities, or code smells in the given code snippets~\cite{yuan2023evaluating, AdbGPT}.
+For example, fine-tuning LLMs on existing buggy/correct code or simply prompting LLMs has demonstrated promising effectiveness in identifying bugs, vulnerabilities, or code smells in the given code snippets~\cite{yuan2023evaluating, AdbGPT}.
 However, given the diversity and complexity of the root causes of different code issues as well as the long code contexts under inspection, standalone LLMs exhibit limited accuracy and recall in the real-world static code checking scenario~\cite{du2024vul}.
-Recently, researchers have built LLM-based agents to enhance the capabilities of standalone LLMs in bug or vulnerability detection.
-Table~\ref{tab:bugdetection} summarizes these agents and Figure~\ref{fig:bugdetect} illustrates their common pipeline.
+Recently, researchers have built LLM-based agents to enhance the capabilities of isolated LLMs in vulnerability detection.
+Table~\ref{tab:bugdetection} summarizes these agents.